janis-commerce/client-creator/README.md

 :warning: If exists any customization of the files, do not add the file to the .nyrcr and add the corresponding tests.

 ### Hooks
-Both `APICreate` and `ListenerCreated` have a hook for post processing the client or clients created data.
+The `APICreate`, `ListenerCreated` and `ListenerUpdated` have a hook for post processing the client or clients created data.

 #### APICreate